TheTallProgrammer/GPT-Oracle-Discord-Bot/README.md

-<h1 align="center">🤖 GPT-Oracle Discord Bot 🚀</h1>
+# 🤖 GPT-Oracle Plus Discord Bot 🚀

-<p align="center">A powerful, AI-driven chatbot for Discord capable of delivering high-quality, interactive, and conversational experiences to users.</p>

-<h2 align="left">🌟 Features </h2>
+The **GPT-Oracle Plus Discord Bot** is an advanced, AI-driven chatbot for Discord that delivers a highly interactive, conversational experience to users.
+It leverages the power of OpenAI's latest GPT-3.5-turbo model to answer user queries in a highly engaging and human-like manner.

+---

+## ⭐ Features

-- 🗣️ **AI Chatbot**: Leverages the capabilities of advanced language models to facilitate real-time, engaging conversations.
+- 🗣️ **Advanced AI Chatbot**: Harnesses the power of the GPT-3.5-turbo model for engaging and interactive conversations.
-- 🎟️ **Token Management**: Ensures smooth conversation flow by effectively managing token count within the permissible limits of the AI model.
-- 🛠️ **Customizability**: Allows users to easily modify the bot's functionality for diverse tasks by altering the system message during conversation initiation.
-- 🔒 **Security**: Prioritizes security by sourcing the AI model's API key from a file, preventing hardcoding in the bot's code and ensuring its invisibility in chats.
-- 🗝️ **API Key Validation**: Validates the API key prior to processing user input.
-If the key is invalid, the user is promptly notified.
-- 🚀 **Automatic Responses**: Sends an automated message every time it is launched, notifying users of its status as a fresh instance with no recollection of previous conversations.
-- 📝 **Smart Character Limit Management**: Effectively manages Discord's 2000 character limit per message.
-If a response surpasses this limit, the bot splits the message and sends the remainder in subsequent messages, ensuring no loss of information due to character constraints.
+- 🎟️ **Individual Token Management**: Provides users with the ability to store and manage their individual API keys for personalized and optimized usage.
+- 🔒 **Enhanced Security**: Uses SQL database for secure storage and retrieval of API keys.
+Provides additional security measures for command usage and API key storage.
+- 🗝️ **API Key Validation and Usage**: Efficiently validates and uses API keys for individual user interactions.
+- 🚀 **Interactive User Experience**: Ensures a smooth, interactive user experience with smart character limit management, automatic responses, and more.

+---

-<h2 align="left">📖 How It Works </h2>
+## 📘 How It Works

-The bot reads user messages that start with a designated character, such as '!', followed by the path to the file containing the API key, and the question separated by a delimiter, such as a comma.

-Upon launch, the bot informs the users of its fresh status and its lack of memory of previous conversations.
-As users engage, the bot generates responses, which are then sent back to the Discord channel.

-The bot also manages the token count in the conversation to prevent exceeding the AI model's token limit.
-If the token count approaches the limit, the bot removes older conversations to free up tokens.

-<h2 align="left">🚀 Usage </h2>

-1. **Obtain Your API Key:** You will need an API key to use the AI model.
-This key should be saved to a local text file for future use.

-2. **Get Your Discord Bot Token:** This requires creating a new application in the Discord developer portal, adding a bot to the application, and retrieving the bot's token.
-Detailed instructions can be found in the [Discord Developer Portal](https://discord.com/developers/docs/intro).

-3. **Set Up Environment Variable:** To use the bot, you need to set the environment variable for your Discord Bot token.
-This allows the bot to authenticate with the Discord API.
-The process for setting this environment variable can vary based on your operating system.

-4. **Running the Bot:** The bot can be started via the command line.
-Navigate to the directory containing the main file of the bot and run the bot using the relevant command.

-5. **Interacting with the Bot:** Users interact with the bot by providing the API key file path and their question or message, separated by a delimiter.

-**DETAILED USAGE IS FOUND IN THE VERSION FOLDER README**
+The bot integrates with your Discord server and interacts with users in real-time.
+It allows each user to store their individual API key, and uses these keys for personalized interactions.
+The bot checks the stored API key for each user command, ensuring secure and authorized access to its features.

+---

+## 🚀 Usage

+Refer to the detailed instructions provided in the individual version folder README for using the bot.
+The basic steps include obtaining your API key, getting your Discord Bot token, setting up the environment variable, running the bot, and interacting with the bot.

+---

-<h2 align="left">🔜 Upcoming Features </h2>
+## 🛠️ Upcoming Features

-There are plans to continually enhance the bot's capabilities and features, such as command execution and user control.
-Stay tuned for updates!
+The GPT-Oracle Plus Discord Bot is continually being improved and updated.
+Stay tuned for exciting new features and enhancements!

+---

 <h2 align="left">👨‍💻 Author </h2>